Watching The World Pass By

 In Isaacson’s first book, she refined and polished her stylistic and lyrical poetry, as predictable as the symbol under which she wrote, that of the gilded lily, the “fleur-de-lis”.
 This was her unfailing symbol of peace and innocence.
 She was educated at Bastyr University of natural medicine and drew from her knowledge of botany, nature, and science to write her life's work: she eventually composed the three volume set of postmodern poetry called ‘The Fleur-de-lis’, comprising over 800 poems.
 Passion became her forward movement.

 Isaacson speaks of restorative justice in her book, and she has trained in this field in both Mission and Abbotsford, becoming a Restorative Resolutions facilitator in Mission, and mentor in Abbotsford.
 She has served as a nutritionist at the Abbotsford Food bank, in addition to two other non-profits she works closely with.
-She has always worked as a volunteer to some measure in the community, whether visiting the elderly, working in the hospital, horse-walking at VTEA, graphic designing, playing piano, teaching, or now serving as executive director of her own organization.
+She has always worked as a volunteer to some measure in the community, whether visiting the elderly, working in the hospital, horse-walking at VTEA, graphic designing, playing piano, teaching, or working in the local art gallery.